Hot Standby Router Protocol Explained

 • Select a device as the main device.

-• Keep only the main device in the active state.
+• Keep only the main device active.

 • Put all other devices in the passive state or standby state.